catamold/raspberrypi-projects/Browser_Based_Server/Web-Based_Remote_Desktop/README.md

 sudo apt-get install libfreerdp-dev libpango1.0-dev libssh2-1-dev libvncserver-dev libpulse-dev libssl-dev libvorbis-dev libwebp-dev
 ```

+In case you receive this error: **Package libpng12-dev has no installation candidate**, the package *libpng12-dev* was dropped after 16.04.
+It's been gone a long time.
+Try **'libpng-dev'** instead.

+In case you receive this error: **Unable to locate package libfreerdp-dev**, the package is obsolete, you should install **'freerdp2-dev'** instead.

 **2.** Check the name of the latest version of [Guacamole source code server](https://sourceforge.net/projects/guacamole/files/current/source/) (i.e. **guacamole-server-0.9.14.tar.gz**, then download it, uncompress it and then change into the new directory.

 ```